Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures

 \section{\textbf{Introduction}}

-Eigenvalue problems are frequently encountered in many scientific disciplines.
-For instance, the accurate and efficient computation of eigenvectors and eigenvalues is critical in the study of resonance, understanding the stability of fluid flows subjected to small perturbations, obtaining insights into vibrational modes of lattices, dimensionality reduction, and many more.
-Another well-known and challenging application of eigenvalue problems is in the area of quantum modeling of materials using Kohn-Sham density functional theory (DFT)~\cite{PhysRev.140.A1133}, which has been immensely successful in providing critical insights into various ground-state material properties.
+A well-known and challenging application of eigenvalue problems is in the area of quantum modelling of materials using Kohn-Sham density functional theory (DFT)~\cite{PhysRev.140.A1133}, which has been immensely successful in providing critical insights into various ground-state material properties.
 To compute the ground-state electronic structure in DFT, one is confronted with solving a large-scale nonlinear eigenvalue problem using a self-consistent field iteration procedure (SCF) for $N$ smallest eigenvalue/eigenvector pairs, with $N$ being proportional to the number of electrons in the material system.
 This results in asymptotic cubic complexity $\mathcal{O}(N^3)$ with the number of electrons for DFT, making these calculations computationally demanding and often restrictive in terms of system sizes that can be handled using widely used DFT codes.
-Many of these codes employ plane-wave basis sets, which restrict simulation domains to periodic or atomic-orbital type basis sets, which are not systematically convergent, and these basis sets are not amenable for massive parallelization on parallel computing architectures.
-To extend the range of system sizes to be studied, numerous past efforts have focused on developing systematically convergent real-space computational methodologies ~\cite{wavelet2020,phanish2017,46PFLOP,motam2020,das2022} that have focused on reducing the prefactor associated with the cubic computational complexity alongside improving the parallel scalability, thereby enabling large-scale DFT calculations up to 100,000 electrons.
-These real-space DFT discretization approaches result in large sparse Hermitian eigenvalue problems of the form $\Hmat\bpsi_i=\epsilon_i^h\bpsi_i$ to be solved for $N$ smallest eigenvalue/eigenvector pairs, with $N$ being proportional to $M$, the dimension of the sparse Hamiltonian matrix $\Hmat$ ($ M \approx 10^{5} - 10^{7}$).
-We note that $N$ depends on the number of electrons in the material system and is usually $0.1-0.5\%$ of $M$, the degrees of freedom (DoFs) used in the simulation.
+Many of these codes employ systematically convergent plane-wave basis sets restricting the simulation domains to be periodic, or employ atomic-orbital (AO) type basis sets with very few basis functions per atom, but AO basis sets are not complete.
+Furthermore, the extended nature of these basis sets restricts their parallel scalability.
+To extend the range of system sizes to be studied, numerous past efforts have focused on developing systematically convergent real-space computational methodologies ~\cite{wavelet2020,phanish2017,46PFLOP,motam2020,das2022, motam2013, motam2014} that have relied on reducing the prefactor associated with the cubic computational complexity alongside improving the parallel scalability, thereby enabling large-scale DFT calculations up to 100,000 electrons.
+These real-space DFT discretization approaches result in large sparse Hermitian eigenvalue problems to be solved for $N$ smallest eigenvalue/eigenvector pairs.